marcopennekamp/lore/specification/structs-traits-shapes.md

 A **trait** is a type that describes structure and behavior.
 In concrete terms, a trait is an abstract type that can be associated with functions defining both its **structure** and **behavior** (either abstract, concrete, or both).
 Since traits must be backed by a struct, meaning the trait itself cannot be instantiated, a trait is **abstract**.

 Traits can also **inherit** from (multiple) other traits and even extend shape types.
 A trait `A` inheriting from a trait `B` will make `A` a strict and direct subtype of `B` and give the programmer the opportunity to specialize any functions declared over `B` for the type `A`.
-When extending a shape type `S`, the trait effectively declares that any struct implementing the trait must contain all properties declared in `S`.
+When extending a shape type `S`, the trait effectively declares that any struct extending the trait must contain all properties declared in `S`.

 ###### Syntax Example